-What Does it Take to Be a Metal and Plastic Layout Worker?
+What Do Metal and Plastic Layout Worker Do?

 - Plan and develop layouts from blueprints and templates, applying knowledge of trigonometry, design, effects of heat, and properties of metals.

-When polled, Metal and Plastic Layout Workers say the following skills are most frequently used in their jobs:
+Metal and Plastic Layout Workers state the following job skills are important in their day-to-day work.

 Mathematics: Using mathematics to solve problems.